Office of International Programs

 Travel to Alcala

 Students fly in and out of Barajas International Airport in Madrid, Spain.
 Alcala is about one hour outside of Madrid.
-Students are met at the airport by our director on-site and they travel together by bus to Alcala with their luggage to meet their host families.
+Students are met at the airport by our on-site director site and they travel together by bus to Alcala with their luggage to meet their host families.

-Please make sure your student is at least three hours early to the airport for proper check-in and to go through security.
-Students should carry with them: your passport with visa, money, ATM card, credit card, any prescription drugs you might need, and clothes for a day in case your luggage gets delayed.
+Please make sure your student arrives at the airport at least three hours early for proper check-in and to go through security.
+Students should carry with them: their passport with visa, money, ATM card, credit card, any prescription drugs they might need, and clothes for a day in case their luggage gets delayed.

 Historically, students fly United Airlines and leave from Newark International Airport in New Jersey.
 Usually, students fly nonstop to Madrid, and the flight can take about 7-8 hours.
-Flights going over to Europe normally leave the east coast in the early to late evening.
+Flights going over to Europe normally leave the East Eoast in the early to late evening.

 It is very important that your student be checking the United Airlines website to make sure that their luggage complies with weight restrictions and number of bag restrictions.
 International flights are very strict about luggage size and weight and it is something that can change, so checking the website periodically as your student prepares to go is highly suggested.

-Loyola has an on-site director that has been with the program for more than ten years.
-Maria Jose Lopez Pozo is a Madrid based professor that not only works with our students on all aspects of their study abroad experience (questions, concerns, illnesses, and homestays) but also teaches one the required courses for our students.
+Loyola has an on-site director that has been with the program for more than 10 years.
+Maria Jose Lopez Pozo is a Madrid-based professor that not only works with our students on all aspects of their study abroad experience (questions, concerns, illnesses, and homestays) but also teaches one of the required courses for our students.

-Students are given both Maria Jose’s and Eva’s cell phone number upon arrival so that students can reach them at all times, especially in case of an emergency.
+Students are given both Maria Jose’s and Eva’s cell phone numbers upon arrival so that students can reach them at all times, especially in case of an emergency.

 Arrival to Spain and Alcala

-The group will arrive in the morning to Madrid.
-After going through customs, students will retrieve their bags and be met by Maria Jose, the onsite program director with a bus.
-The group will travel the hour trip to Alcala together where their host families will be waiting to meet them for the first time.
-That next week will be an orientation period where the students will have a chance to get to know Alcala, Madrid and usually will take their first group weekend trip with Maria Jose.
+The group will arrive in the morning in Madrid.
+After going through customs, students will retrieve their bags and be met by Maria Jose, the onsite program director, with a bus.
+The group will travel together for the hour trip to Alcala, where their host families will be waiting to meet them for the first time.
+The next week will be an orientation period where the students will have a chance to get to know Alcala, and usually will take their first group weekend trip with Maria Jose.